-We will build a safe and accessible outdoor playground that fosters imaginative play and developmental learning.
+We have built a safe and accessible outdoor playground that fosters imaginative play and developmental learning.
 This will enhance the quality of life of children with disabilities through fitness and socialization.
 At this playground, differences disappear and children share experiences with their peers, while exploring equipment and learning at their own level.

 Crossing Abilities in the News...

 - August 23, 2014 - All-inclusive Pocono Township playground opens with fanfare

 - January 30, 2014 - St. Luke's Presents the Final Fundraising Gift to Pocono Alliance

 - January 13, 2014 - Crossing Abilities receives $1,500 from Monroe County Lawyers